K1DV5/docal/README.md

 - Free software: MIT license

 docal is a tool that can be used to send calculations that are written in python to Word or LaTeX documents.
 It evaluates equations in a separate python script from the document and replaces hashtags in the document that indicate where the calculations should be with the results of the evaluation.
-It comes with a powerful python expression to LaTeX converter built-in, so it converts the calculations and their results to their appropriate LaTeX forms before sending them, which makes it ideal to make academic and scientific reports.
+It comes with a powerful python expression to document equations converter built-in, so it converts the calculations and their results to their appropriate equation forms before sending them, which makes it ideal to make academic and scientific reports.

 ## Installation